ericlong12/cs185c_fall2024/project/input/obcs/README.md

 ```

 ### **Enabling the OBCS Package**
-To use the grids as boundary conditions, the OBCS package has been enabled at compile time.
-The following line has already been added to the code/packages.conf file:
+The OBCS package is required to include open boundary conditions in the model.
+This package has already been enabled during compilation by adding the following line to the code/packages.conf file:

 ```
 obcs